freek9807/AC2L/README.md

 # AC2L ( Another Compiler to LISP )

-C Compiler using Bison that translate to LISP .
+C to LISP compiler using Bison.

 ## Getting Started